5 from 29 votes

 • 4 scallions, cut into 2" pieces

-• 2 cups bok choy, sliced in half
+• 2 cups baby bok choy, sliced in half

 Instructions

-• Marinate pork in white pepper, light soy sauce, Shaoxing wine, cornstarch and neutral oil for 15 minutes.
+• Add the sliced pork to a bowl and add salt, white pepper, light soy sauce, Shaoxing wine, cornstarch and 1 tbsp of neutral oil.
+Mix until combined and marinate for 15 minutes.

-• Mix together oyster sauce, light soy sauce, dark soy sauce, sugar, white pepper, msg, chicken broth, and cornstarch for your sauce.
+• In a small bowl, add oyster sauce, light soy sauce, dark soy sauce, sugar, white pepper, msg, chicken broth, and cornstarch.
+Mix together until the sugar and cornstarch is dissolved.

-• Cook noodles until VERY al dente (2-3 minutes less than package directions); drain and rinse under cold water.
+• Bring a large pot of water to a boil.
+Cook the noodles until very al dente (I find that 2 minutes less than package directions is ideal); drain the noodles and rinse under cold water.

-• Add 1 tbsp of neutral oil and turn the heat to high.
+• Add the remaining tbsp of neutral oil and turn the heat to high.
 Saute mushrooms for 30 seconds followed by cabbage and scallions.
 Stir fry for 1-2 mintues until charred.

-• Add back noodles, pork, and pre-mixed sauce into pan with vegetables and add the sliced bok choy; mix together and cook for 3-4 minutes over medium high heat or until noodles are cooked to your liking.
+• Add back noodles, pork, and pre-mixed sauce into pan.
+Mix everything together and cook for 3-4 minutes over high heat, mixing to prevent sticking and until noodles are cooked to your liking.

 Notes

 I used fresh Shanghai noodles by the brand “Golden World” – I get these from the refrigerated section of my local 99 Ranch store.
-If you cannot find these, you can sub with your preferred long noodle.
+If you cannot find these, you can sub with your preferred long noodle – udon or lo mein noodle also work well!

 There is sliced pork loin in this recipe but if you prefer, you can substitute with a different cut like pork belly or pork shoulder (or leave it out altogether for a vegetarian option).